spottsr/WebServiceDemo/README.md

 ## Background
 I wrote this as a refresher assignment to myself and a starting point to a larger project.
 It is a simple application for consuming a web service that converts temperatures between celcius, fahrenheit, kelvin, as well as a couple of other temperature scales.
 The web service that provides the conversion is http://www.webservicex.net/ConvertTemperature.asmx?WSDL.
 ## Compiling
 You must have Visual Studio 2017 or newer compile this code.
-Simply on the WebServicesDemo.sln file and build the solution.
+Simply open the WebServicesDemo.sln file and build the solution.